Dmitry-Skachkov/SB/Docs/README.md

 > tar -xvf sb_v1.0.tar

-Load the appropriate modules for Fortran compilers.
-Compile the program:
+Load the appropriate modules for Fortran compilers and compile the program:

 > make